 Shedding Light on the Past

-If you do purchase rare glass shades, be careful to use only a very weak bulb, since modern bulbs can heat the lamp to the breaking point.
-Still, lampshades are lovely, and collecting them sheds a whole new light on the past.
+Remember that if you do end up purchasing a glass shade or have one already in your collection that you make sure to only use weak/low-wattage bulbs since modern bulbs can easily heat these fragile shades to their breaking point.
+Even so, these colorful lampshades are lovely, and collecting them sheds a whole new light on the past.